xd11997/AI-Powered-Comment-Intelligence-Engine/README.md

 ## Overview

+## Overview

-This project builds an applied AI pipeline for extracting structured audience insights from large-scale YouTube comment data.
+This project builds a scalable AI pipeline for extracting structured insights from large-scale comment data.

-Using a real-world YouTube Comments dataset from Kaggle (~28,000 comments), the system transforms unstructured user discussions into recurring, interpretable themes that reflect audience preferences and engagement patterns.
+The system converts unstructured user discussions into recurring, interpretable themes using LLM-based semantic abstraction and density-based clustering.

-The focus is on converting noisy text into structured, decision-ready intelligence through embedding-based clustering and LLM-guided summarization.
+While the pipeline can operate on any comment dataset, a high-value use case is cross-video topic-level analysis within a platform, where distributed comment signals can be aggregated into audience-level intelligence.

 ---